adedomin/CSC450-project-proposal/final/final.md

 1.1.
 Related Works
 ------------------

-Object Oriented shells is not an entirely new concept.
+Object Oriented shells are not an entirely new concept.
-Many projects, some more serious than others, attempted to solve this issue [@shcaml] [@oosh].
+Many projects, some more serious than others, attempted to solve this data-wrangling issue [@shcaml] [@oosh].

-The power of shells is well understood.
-Most programming languages have some kind of system() or shell invocation mechanism.
-Some, such as the developers of shcaml attempted to take it further by including functional combinators;
-these combinators allowed for slipping in native ocaml code and objects.
-As a result these code pieces could be parsers, that could take known shell commands, and structure their data into key-value trees [@shcaml].
+Shells have very powerful uses;
+this is why most systems use a shell as the most basic UI for interacting with a operating system.
+Sometimes it's ideal to use these features to handle interprocess communication.
+This is also why many programming languages provide  the ability to spawn shells--functions like system(), in the standard library.
+The power of the shell was not lost to some OCaml--a functional language, developers;
+these developers created, shcaml.
+This library offered a more powerful shell spawning construct for the OCaml language.
+One such feature of the library gave the user the ability to utilize OCaml functions as a go-between two programs.
+This allowed for powerful data-wrangling functional compositions that could take in data from shells and output or exchange structured documents [@shcaml].

+Another way of attaining structured inputs and outputs is through an object system.
-Purely object oriented attempts ultimately result in new instances of bash and explicit message passing with named pipes [@oosh].
+One attempt at object oriented shells attempted to make use of named pipes and file descriptors to mimic objects [@oosh].
-Even though such a system enables shells to have powerful object-like abstractions, it generally comes with significant overhead.
+This resulted in a new process for every object; this comes with great performance cost.
+Each object still has limitations in terms of functionality.
+They are basically just another shell with it's own encapsulated data.
 It also incurs security risks since processes can write and listen to the objects' named pipes.

-Lisp shells have been ideas attempted in the past;
+Lisp--another functional like language, shells have been other ways of trying to add ;
 examples are like Scheme Shell, and other toy, academic ones [@shcaml][@lispsh].
-The advantage lisp gives over other languages, which makes it suitable for shells, is that the program and data have the same form [@lispsh].
+The advantage lisp gives over other languages, which makes it suitable for shells, is that the program and data have the same form [@lispsh];
-This comes in handy in meta programming, where programs can dynamically change to handle certain data.
+this comes in handy in meta programming, where programs can dynamically change to handle certain data.
-In terms of structural data, strong functional composition and combination can give structural data parsing functionality; of course at great cost of readability and complexity.
+It is also a closed language, as in, one can pull from data that is in an outer function.
+Closure property is what gives lisp it's ability to resemble structured documents.
+In a way, one can make a lisp-like dialect using json.

-Projects like Powershell are built on the .NET runtime and can thus utilize class like features and functions.
+Projects like Powershell are built on the .NET runtime and can thus utilize all of the language features therein.
 The streaming pipelines in Powershell are merely .NET classes which allow for some structural correctness and parsing [@shcaml][@monadshell].
 As a result, Microsoft prefers to call more than just a shell, but a whole "automation and configuration management framework."
 One that is capable of handling structured data such as JSON, XML, CSV, etc, REST APIs, and object models.

 Tools like Ansible, are not quite shells, but are domain specific languages which solve similar problems.
-Ansible and Salt Stack use code generation--and a structured document playbook file, to construct python code.
+Ansible and Salt Stack use code generation--and a strongly structured document "playbook", to construct python code.
 Since python is a general purpose language, it handles structured and typed data much better than shell code.
-As a result, powerful modules for system administration, configuration and interaction with web services have made it a formidable automation tool.
+Ansible as a result has become a cornerstone of modern IT automation, provisioning and configuration management;
+many of these problems require working with such data.

 1.1.
 Service-oriented Architecture
 ----------------------------------